Development of neurotropic drugs to prevent cell death and preserve neuronal pathways by stimulating formation of axons & dendrites

 We specialize in the development of innovative and enhanced synthesis methods for several commonly known cannabinoids, including THC, CBG, CBD, THCV, as well as the authentic derivatization of (-)-Δ9-THCV and CBG.
 Additionally, our research involves the creation of synthetic fusions between pharmacologically active market drugs and cannabinoid compounds, with the goal of uncovering new synergistic activities through the hybridization of these substances.

 Synthesis of novel psychedelic drugs

-We engage in collaborative partnerships with pharmaceutical and medicinal companies dedicated to the exploration and development of groundbreaking therapeutics derived from psychedelics.
-Our research primarily centers on the creation of innovative and patentable psychedelic compounds with the potential to serve as drug candidates for the treatment of mental health conditions, neurological disorders, and the promotion of overall brain health.
+We establish collaborative partnerships with pharmaceutical and medicinal companies dedicated to exploring and developing groundbreaking therapeutics inspired by psychedelics.
+Our research primarily revolves around the creation of innovative and patentable psychedelic-like compounds with the potential to serve as drug candidates for the treatment of mental health conditions, neurological disorders, and the promotion of overall brain health.

 Synthesis of novel antibiotics

 We developed first of a kind matrix-like, collective synthesis of a broad spectrum of novel antibacterial compounds, and methods for their preclinical characterizations as potential confluent drugs to target multidrug-resistant pathogens.
 We study the chemical and biological properties of new molecules, as well as their targets, and modes of action.
 To achieve these objectives, we employ established synthetic techniques combined with traditional microbiological approaches.

 Synthesis of multiple targets via selective transformations from a common molecular unit